-How To Get The Maternity Wardrobe You Want Without Spending A Fortune
+How to Get the Maternity Wardrobe You Want Without Spending a Fortune

 You know those special offers where you get a $20 store credit if you purchase a $50 gift card?
 Do it and use those savings for yourself — it’s not selfish!
 It’s a gift to your baby in utero.
 (She would want you to look cute, we promise.)

-And finally — rock whatever you buy or borrow: Keep in mind that it’s sometimes not how much you spend on your clothes but how you wear them.
+Keep in mind that it’s sometimes not how much you spend on your clothes but how you wear them.
 Be confident, stay comfortable and accessorize.